Pk07-cpu/ComfyUI-TBG-ETUR/README.md

 Get early access by joining us at: https://www.patreon.com/TB_LAAR

-You must be a TB_LAAR Patreon supporter or free member to get an API key which you can get here: https://api.ylab.es/login.php
+The CE (Community Edition) nodes are free and standalone, suitable for any type of workflow.
+For access to some PRO features, a TB_LAAR Patreon membership is required.
+The free version is sufficient for testing and experimenting.
+Once you become a member, you can obtain your API key: https://api.ylab.es/login.php